 Slight truck shortage experienced due to spike in demand and drivers' fear of COVID-19.
 Djibouti Ports and Free Zones Authority (DPFZA) introduced online payment gateway facility for the port community in order to limit physical visits to ports and free-zones premises and decrease online documentation completion time, enable savings on transportation while respecting government measures to contain the spread of the pandemic Djibouti made 82.5% reduction in port tariffs and granted Free Terminal Handling Charges for 60 days, from Thursday, April 16th, 2020 for Ethiopia export cargo to the world gated in Djibouti Ports.
-Coordinating Ministre Délégué auprès du Ministre de l'Économie et des Finances, chargé du Ministry (National Commerce, des PME de l'Artisanat, du Tourisme et de la Formalisation Contact Points) B.P.
-24 DJIBOUTI République de Djibouti Tél: + 253 21325441 +253 77851345 + 253 21355177 Fax: + 253 21 35 49 09 Courriel: ministre.commerce.dj@gmail.com; ali.d.abdou@gmail.com; hassanchehem@ hotmail.fr
+Coordinating Ministry (National Contact Points) Ministre Délégué auprès du Ministre de l'Économie et des Finances, chargé du Commerce, des PME de l'Artisanat, du Tourisme et de la Formalisation B.P.
+24 DJIBOUTI République de Djibouti Tél : + 253 21325441 +253 77851345 + 253 21355177 Fax : + 253 21 35 49 09 Courriel: ministre.commerce.dj@gmail.com; ali.d.abdou@gmail.com; hassanchehem@ hotmail.fr

-- From 24th May 2020 the evening curfew will be extended to 13 hours for six days in order to maintain social distancing and avoid gatherings.
-From May 30, the curfew will be reduced to 10 hours from 8 p.m. to 6 a.m. for two weeks. - Re-opening of mosques from 1st July 2020. - During the Islamic feast, all malls, shops, restaurants, public parks and beaches will be closed, and all public means of transport suspended. - Restriction of public gatherings in schools, universities, cafes, bars, clubs, malls, public transport, public gathering places and tourist locations.
-However, the malls and shops have been allowed to open daily until 5 p.m during the month of Ramathan. - Hotels have been allowed to re-open, provided they abide by strict hygiene measures stipulated by the government, at 25% occupancy rate in May and 50% occupancy rate in June. - Preparation of medical sites nationwide in anticipation of the escalation of Covid-19 patients. - Released over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the Coronavirus - Suspension of flights in and from Egypt. - Flights and tourism activities to resume in the following 3 governorates: Red Sea, Marsa Matrouh, and South Sinai. - Abolishment of COVID-19 testing at airports. - Mandatory quarantine for visitors who test positive for Coronavirus in a government isolation hospital. - Adoption of an integrated plan which covers early detection, quarantine and treatment measures, as well as raising public awareness. - Closure of schools, universities and colleges and all sporting activities. - All services provided by ministries and governorates to citizens, such as civil registry services, work permits, passports and renewal of traffic licenses, are all suspended. - Securing food stuff and goods in preparation for the months ahead. - Allocation 100 billion Egyptian pounds (6.35 billion U.S. dollars) to finance the anti-COVID-19 comprehensive plan and its precautionary measures. - Increased number of metro coaches in operation. - Daily sterilization off all terminals, means of transport and roads. - Public transport operators not to carry more than 50% of capacity of conveyance - Total lock down in a number of villages including Nile Delta, Gharbia, Menoefia and in some residential building in the Suez-canal city of Port Said. - Decontamination of 7500 buildings including government administrative building and tourist facilities. - Extension of the state of emergency for another three months from 28th April. - Expatriation of more than 1,100 of its citizen from Kuwait
+- Re-opening of mosques from 1st July 2020 for daily prayers but Friday prayers and masses not allowed.
+Toilets and ceremonial halls at worship places to remain closed as well. - Public parks and beaches to remain closed. - Public transport will resume and operate between 4 a.m. and midnight. - Restaurants and cafes to resume operations with 25 per cent capacity. - Restriction of public gatherings in schools, universities, , bars, clubs, malls, public transport, public gathering places and tourist locations. - Cinemas, theatres, and entertainment venues to remain closed. - Hotels have been allowed to re-open, provided they abide by strict hygiene measures stipulated by the government, at 25% occupancy rate in May and 50% occupancy rate in June. - Preparation of medical sites nationwide in anticipation of the escalation of Covid-19 patients. - Released over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the Coronavirus - Egyptair to resume flights to 24 destinations from July 2020. - Flights and tourism activities to resume in the following 3 governorates: Red Sea, Marsa Matrouh, and South Sinai. - Abolishment of COVID-19 testing at airports. - Mandatory quarantine for visitors who test positive for Coronavirus in a government isolation hospital. - Adoption of an integrated plan which covers early detection, quarantine and treatment measures, as well as raising public awareness. - Closure of schools, universities and colleges and all sporting activities. - All services provided by ministries and governorates to citizens, such as civil registry services, work permits, passports and renewal of traffic licenses, are all suspended. - Securing food stuff and goods in preparation for the months ahead. - Allocation 100 billion Egyptian pounds (6.35 billion U.S. dollars) to finance the anti-COVID-19 comprehensive plan and its precautionary measures. - Increased number of metro coaches in operation. - Daily sterilization off all terminals, means of transport and roads. - Public transport operators not to carry more than 50% of capacity of conveyance - Total lock down in a number of villages including Nile Delta, Gharbia, Menoefia and in some residential building in the Suez-canal city of Port Said. - Decontamination of 7500 buildings including government administrative building and tourist facilities. - Extension of the state of emergency for another three months from 28th April. - Expatriation of more than 1,100 of its citizen from Kuwait